 In order to pass along the information regarding CI dance, skilled dancers who embody the knowledge and are able to coherently express it are needed.
 This dimension demands skill, yet the practice is not exclusive to dancers trained from a young age, the practice is open to people interested in developing their movement and curiosity through the dance.

 Contact Improvisation Community Aspects:

 It is possible to merge the social and professional fields, and to respond to the challenge of emotional growth and personal movement evolution.
-To grow through the personal body (with the unique biography), and through the non-personal body (the one which exists only here and now, breathing in and out).
+To grow through the personal body (with the unique personal history and biography), and through the non-personal body (the one which exists only here and now, anchored in the corporeal immediate existence of breathing in and out).
 The advancement in physical skills of the dancer serves him/her both as a solo artist and even more so when in contact with other dance partners, a practice which intensifies the amount of information one has to process.
-I find the diffusing of the lines between social dance and professional dance to be a healthy advantage when done in an intelligent way.
-In keeping the advantages of both spheres: The improvement and sophistication of physical skills and expression, blended together with an openness to accepting people of various backgrounds, who are not necessarily “professional dancers”.
-Utilizing these qualities in a non-judgmental environment encourages both experiential and experimental attitudes to meeting through dance, which comprise the texture of community.
+I find the diffusing of the lines between social dance and professional dance to be a healthy advantage when practiced in an intelligent way.
+The positive potential lies in keeping the advantages of both spheres: The improvement and sophistication of physical skills and expression alongside an openness to accepting people of various backgrounds, who do not necessarily fit into the category of “professional dancers".
+Utilizing these qualities in a non-judgmental environment encourages both experiential and experimental attitudes to meeting through dance, which comprise the texture of a thriving and truly diverse community.